sneha-afk/13s-docs-by-sneha/docs/troubleshooting.md

 ---

 # Troubleshooting
+{: .no_toc }

-Common issues plague the early stage of learning C. Usually, nothing about C itself.
+Common issues plague the early stages of learning C. Usually, nothing about C itself.
 Here are common solutions with sources when needed.

+## Table of contents
 {: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

 1. TOC
 {:toc}